Open-MBEE/exec-mmsri/README.rst

   :target: https://mms-reference-implementation.readthedocs.io/en/latest/?badge=latest
   :alt: Documentation Status

 This is the reference implementation for MMS.
 For the source code, please head to `https://github.com/Open-MBEE/mms <https://github.com/Open-MBEE/mms>`_.
 For more information about Open-MBEE, visit the `Open-MBEE Website <https://openmbee.org/>`_.
+For more detailed documentation, visit `MMSRI ReadTheDocs <https://mms-reference-implementation.readthedocs.io/en/latest/>`_.

 Quick Start
 -----------